-Important Tips:
+Important Tips

-- Never use a gas range or oven to heat a home. - Never use a charcoal grill, hibachi, lantern, or portable camping stove inside a home, tent or camper. - Never run a generator, pressure washer or any gasoline-powered engine inside a basement, garage, or other enclosed structure, even if the doors or windows are open, unless the equipment is professionally installed and vented.
+- .
+Never use a charcoal grill, hibachi, lantern or portable camping stove inside a home, tent or camper. - Never run a generator, pressure washer or any gasoline-powered engine inside a basement, garage, or other enclosed structure, even if the doors or windows are open, unless the equipment is professionally installed and vented.
 Keep vents and flues free of debris, especially if winds are high.
-Flying debris can block ventilation lines. - Never run a motor vehicle, generator, pressure washer or any gasoline-powered engine outside an open window or door where exhaust can vent into an enclosed area. - Never leave the motor running in a vehicle parked in an enclosed or partially enclosed space, such as a closed garage.
+Flying debris can block ventilation lines. - Never run a motor vehicle, generator, pressure washer or any gasoline-powered engine outside an open window or door where exhaust can vent into an enclosed area. - .
+Never leave the motor running in a vehicle parked in an enclosed or partially enclosed space, such as a closed garage.